riordanalfredo/personal-blog/app/content/blog/hcai-text-to-image-journey/index.md

 isNew: true
 ---

 Over the past two weeks, I’ve been diving into the world of generative AI (GenAI) for creating images.
 This journey has been both personal and professional, connecting to my past in unexpected ways.
 Back in high school, I ran a print-on-demand business designing varsity jackets for my cohort.
-While the business was successful, I struggled to create original designs.
-Coming up with something unique—especially complex illustrations—was time-consuming and frustrating.
+While the business was successful, I struggled to create original designs because I'm lacking of hand drawing skills.
+Coming up with something unique (especially complex illustrations) was time-consuming and frustrating.

-Fast forward to today, I’ve realized how GenAI could have been a game-changer for that process.
+Fast forward to today, I’ve realised how GenAI could have been a game-changer for that process.
 Tools like Stable Diffusion could have helped me brainstorm ideas, refine designs, and experiment with creative variations effortlessly.

 As someone deeply embedded in research on human-AI collaboration, this exploration has also been reflective.
 My perspective is shaped by [Ben Shneiderman’s Human-Centered AI (HCAI) framework](https://www.tandfonline.com/doi/full/10.1080/10447318.2020.1741118?scroll=top&needAccess=true) (or [free access here](https://arxiv.org/pdf/2002.04087)), which emphasises balancing human control and computer automation (AI) for optimal outcomes.
 I built on this framework for my PhD work, presenting my own adaptation -- [SLADE](https://rioalfredo.com/pdfs/lak24-slade.pdf) -- at the Learning Analytics and Knowledge Conference in 2024 (LAK24).
 Revisiting these ideas through my experience with GenAI has given me new insights into how humans and AI can collaborate creatively.